nadsbuhdha/portfolio-project-1/README.md

 * Googlefonts – for site fonts
 * Tinypng – for compressing images and converting image files
 * Font awesome – for site icons
-* W3C Markup and Jigsaw validation  were used to test and validate the HTML and CSS
+* W3C Markup and Jigsaw validation  - used to test and validate the HTML and CSS
+* Javascript - Used for the on click implimentation of the gallery images / text.